Appearance

 - Annex I / Annex II sector + medium-sized or larger → in scope under Article 2(1).
 Apply the Article 3 classification test to determine essential vs important status, then proceed to the cybersecurity measures and incident reporting spokes.

 - Annex I / Annex II sector but below the size threshold → check Article 2(2)–(5).
-Several entity types are in scope regardless of size — Article 2(2)(a) covers providers of public electronic communications networks and services, trust service providers, top-level-domain name registries, and DNS service providers; Article 2(2)(b)–(e) covers sole-provider, public-safety / health impact, systemic risk, and specific-importance cases; Article 2(2)(f) covers central public administration entities and (at Member State option) certain regional public administration entities; Article 2(3) covers CER critical entities; Article 2(4) covers entities providing domain-name registration services.
+Several entity types are in scope regardless of size — Article 2(2)(a) covers providers of public electronic communications networks and services, trust service providers, top-level-domain name registries, and DNS service providers; Article 2(2)(b)–(e) covers sole-provider, public-safety / health impact, systemic risk, and specific-importance cases; Article 2(2)(f) covers central-government public administration entities and, following a risk-based assessment, certain regional-level entities; Article 2(3) covers CER critical entities; Article 2(4) covers entities providing domain-name registration services.

 - Financial entity identified as essential or important under national NIS2 transposition → apply DORA Article 1(2): DORA is structured to operate as a sector-specific Union legal act for the purposes of NIS2 Article 4 on matters DORA covers; the national NIS2 transposition still applies where DORA does not extend.
 See NIS2 vs DORA.